ms32035/firefly-iii-client/docs/AutocompleteApi.md

 # **get_transactions_idac**
 > AutocompleteTransactionIDArray get_transactions_idac()

 Returns all transactions, complemented with their ID, of the user returned in a basic auto-complete array.
+This endpoint is DEPRECATED and I suggest you DO NOT use it.

 ### Example

 * OAuth Authentication (firefly_iii_auth):

 ```python
 import time
 import firefly_iii_client